-Note that certain on-site sampling locations are likely to be subjected to disruption due to mining activities.
+^{}Note that certain on-site sampling locations are likely to be subjected to disruption due to mining activities.

-Approximate distances (km) from each aquatic survey site to either the MLA or disturbance area boundaries are presented.
+^{}Approximate distances (km) from each aquatic survey site to either the MLA or disturbance area boundaries are presented.

-7.0 CONCLUSIONS, POTENTIAL IMPACTS, AND MITIGATION STRATEGIES
+9.0 CONCLUSIONS, POTENTIAL IMPACTS, AND MITIGATION STRATEGIES

-7.1 CONCLUSIONS
+9.1 CONCLUSIONS

-The following conclusions have been developed for this aquatic flora and fauna survey:
+The following conclusions have been developed for this aquatic ecology assessment:

 - The Project site contains drainage lines and creeks of a range of orders, as classified by Conrick and Cockayne (2001).
 Lacustrine water bodies and riverine wetlands were also found to be present within the Project site; - Aquatic flora and fauna sampling sites were located up stream, on and downstream of the Project site (MLA 70425).
 These locations facilitated the assessment of aquatic flora and fauna environmental values both on and around the Project site, before any mining activities occur; - The majority of the drainage lines held little to no water during the survey, despite recent rainfall events.
 This ephemerality is common in the region; - The results from the baseline surveying of water quality on and surrounding the Project site show that water exceeds trigger values provided in the ANZECC (2000) Aquatic Ecosystems Guidelines at one or more sites for pH, EC, Total Nitrogen, Total Phosphorous, Nitrate, Sulphate, Turbidity, Aluminium, Arsenic, Cadmium, Chromium, Copper, Lead, Manganese, Selenium, Zinc, and Nickel.
-Further, Aluminium and Uranium levels exceeded the proposed trigger values provided in the ANZECC (2000) Livestock Drinking Water Guidelines; - A total of five amphibian species (one introduced), 12 birds (nine of which are listed under the EPBC Act as Migratory and / or Marine), one mammal (introduced), one reptile and seven fish species were identified during the survey.
+Furthermore, Aluminium, Selenium, Copper and Uranium levels exceeded the proposed trigger values provided in the ANZECC (2000) Livestock Drinking Water Guidelines: - A total of six amphibian species (one introduced), 12 birds (nine of which are listed under the EPBC Act as Migratory and / or Marine), one mammal (introduced), two reptiles and seven fish species were identified during the survey.
 The animal and plant species that were recorded at aquatic survey sites up stream of the MLA are presented in the results section of this report.
-It should be noted that although these species were not identified within the Project MLA they are associated with waterways that drain into the MLA; - The feral pig, identified within riparian habitat, is listed as a Class 2 pest under the LP Act.
-AARC Terrestrial Flora and Fauna surveys have also identified the european rabbit (Class 2) and the house mouse (introduced, but not declared under the LP Act), which would also use riparian habitat for forging.
-These pest species are anticipated to use this habitat and therefore need to be managed; - Once Class 2 (parthenium (Parthenium hysterophorus)) and one Class 3 (lantana (Lantana camara)) declared weed species under the LP Act were identified within riparian habitats.
-Further, two weed species not declared were identified, with noogoora burr being seen at many sites; - No Near Threatened or Threatened animal or plant species were identified during the aquatic ecology assessment.
-Many of the creeks are fringed by Regional Ecosystem 10.3.14 river red gum (Eucalyptus camaldulensis woodland) and Regional Ecosystem 10.3.13 river red gum (Eucalyptus camaldulensis woodland, moreton bay ash (Corymbia tessellaris occasionally present) plus melaleuca (Melaleuca spp.)) which has an Of Concern DERM Biodiversity Status, due to weed infestation by species including parkinsonia, and habitat degradation;
+It should be noted that although these species were not identified within the Project MLA they are associated with waterways that drain into the MLA; - The Feral Pig, identified within riparian habitat, is listed as a Class 2 pest under the LP Act.
+AARC Terrestrial Flora and Fauna surveys have also identified the European Rabbit (Class 2) and the House Mouse (introduced, but not declared under the LP Act), which would also use riparian habitat for foraging.
+These pest species are anticipated to use this habitat and therefore need to be managed; - One Class 2 (Parthenium (Parthenium hysterophorus)) and one Class 3 (Lantana (Lantana camara)) declared weed species under the LP Act were identified within riparian habitats.
+Numerous other non-declared weed species were identified, with Noogoora Burr (Xanthium pungens) being seen at many sites; - No Near Threatened or Threatened animal or plant species were identified during the aquatic ecology assessment.
+Many of the creeks are fringed by Regional Ecosystem 10.3.14, River Red Gum (Eucalyptus camaldulensis) woodland) and Regional Ecosystem 10.3.13, River Red Gum (Eucalyptus camaldulensis) woodland with Moreton Bay Ash (Corymbia tessellaris and Melaleuca (Melaleuca sp.) occasionally present, which has an 'Of Concern' DERM Biodiversity Status due to weed infestation and habitat degradation;